peachy22/wearables/README.md

 Lines 35-37 are concerned primarily with using melt() to reshape the data into a 4-column structure which gives a subject id, activity, a mean or standard deviation-type measurement label, and the value.
 38 and 39 create a tidy data frame with appropriate labels that averages out the values for each identical combination of subject, activity, and measurement type.
 The resulting frame is loaded into the variable "tidy_avg" and sorted so that one measurement for each activity by each subject is displayed.
 The tidy_avg table explicitly explains the definition of each observation: the subject, what they were doing, and what the average measurement was.

-The final line clears out the intermediate variables involved in constructing the two aforementioned data frames.
+The final lines clear out the intermediate variables involved in constructing the two aforementioned data frames, and write tidy_avg to a text file in your working directory.